 Description and Range

 The silver-haired bat is a medium-sized bat with very dark fur tipped with silver or white.
 The wings and tail membrane are black.
 Ears are short and round with a short, blunt-tipped tragus.
-The dorsal surface of the tail membrane is partially furred and the calcar lacks a keel.
+The dorsal surface of the tail membrane is partially furred and the calcar (spur from the ankle that runs along the membrane of the leg) lacks a keel (flap of skin on the tail).

 Silver-haired bats range broadly across North America from southeastern Alaska across the southern half of Canada south through most of the contiguous U.S. and into northeastern Mexico.
 The species is present throughout Washington.